-- Effective 24 February 2021, travellers who have travelled to Brazil in the past 14 days are required to proceed to group quarantine facilities to undergo quarantine for 14 days after entry (same measures for travellers who have visited the Eswatini, South Africa and the UK in the previous 14 days).
-Before they complete the quarantine period, they will be tested for COVID-19 and must complete a subsequent 7-day self-health management period. - Effective 14 January 2021, travellers who have travelled to South Africa or Eswatini in the past 14 days are required to proceed to group quarantine facilities to undergo quarantine for 14 days after entry (same measures for travellers who have visited the UK in the previous 14 days).
-Before they complete the quarantine period, they will be tested for COVID-19 and must complete a subsequent 7-day self-health management period. - Effective 15 January 2021: - Prior to arrival, all passengers must provide a quarantine residence certificate for the 14-day quarantine (should be group quarantine facilities or a quarantine hotel). - If they choose home quarantine, no other family member (who doesn't need to quarantine) is allowed to stay in the same apartment during the quarantine period.
-The incoming passengers also need to sign the affidavit to the above. - Effective 1 January 2021: - Transit through Taiwan is suspended. - Applications are suspended for shortened quarantine periods for short-term business travellers. - Entry is suspended for international medical personnel (except for special or emergency project permits). - Effective 23 December, the number of flights between Taipei and London is decreased by half. - Effective 23 December, travellers arriving in Taiwan from the United Kingdom and those who have travelled to the United Kingdom in the past 14 days are required to proceed to group quarantine facilities to undergo quarantine for 14 days after entry.
-Before they complete the quarantine period, they will be tested for COVID-19.
-Additionally, flight crew and cabin crew members are also required to undergo home quarantine for 14 days; before they complete the home quarantine period, they will be tested for COVID-19, and they are allowed to enter the community after obtaining a negative test result and conducting the 7-day self-health management.
-If dormitories of airline companies can't follow related management measures, such flight crew and cabin crew members shall stay at quarantine hotels for quarantine. - Entry is permitted for: - Taiwanese nationals. - Foreign nationals. - ARC holders for any purpose of entry. - Non-ARC holders. - Spouse/minor child of Taiwan national;
+- Effective 24 February, Cambodia is moved to the list of medium-risk countries, and Bhutan is added to the list of low-risk countries.

+- Travellers who have travelled to Brazil, Eswatini, South Africa or the United Kingdom in the past 14 days are required to proceed to group quarantine facilities to undergo quarantine for 14 days after entry.
+Before they complete the quarantine period, they will be tested for COVID-19 and must complete a subsequent 7-day selfhealth management period.

+- Effective 15 January 2021:

+- Prior to arrival, all passengers must provide a quarantine residence certificate for the 14-day quarantine (should be group quarantine facilities or a quarantine hotel).

+- If they choose home quarantine, no other family member (who doesn't need to quarantine) is allowed to stay in the same apartment during the quarantine period.
+The incoming passengers also need to sign the affidavit to the above.

+- Effective 1 January 2021:

+- Transit through Taiwan is suspended.

+- Applications are suspended for shortened quarantine periods for shortterm business travellers.

+- Entry is suspended for international medical personnel (except for special or emergency project permits).

+- Entry is permitted for:

+- Taiwanese nationals.

+- Foreign nationals.

+- ARC holders for any purpose of entry.

+- Non-ARC holders.

+- Spouse/minor child of Taiwan national;

-- Personnel on official/diplomatic business; - Personnel to fulfil contractual obligations; - Special humanitarian reasons; - Other special permission (those who have received approval from central authorities or agencies, such as white-collar workers, migrant workers, and foreign students, and foreign nationals who obtained special entry permits on or before 30 December 30 2020, from Taiwan overseas missions.
+- Personnel on official/diplomatic business;

+- Personnel to fulfil contractual obligations;

+- Special humanitarian reasons;

+- Other special permission (those who have received approval from central authorities or agencies, such as white-collar workers, migrant workers, and foreign students, and foreign nationals who obtained special entry permits on or before 30 December 30 2020, from Taiwan overseas missions.

-Hong Kong/Macau residents
+• Hong Kong/Macau residents